Director of Parent Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the foundation for your advocacy efforts.
-Master the academic framework before generating momentum.
+This is the intellectual foundation upon which you'll build advocacy.
+Grasp the academic mechanics before generating momentum.

 👉 Read the whitepaper